How I Picked the Best Stories for My Harvard LL.M. Personal Statement: Proven Method Explained

-I've shared my process writing the Harvard LL.M. personal statement in a three-part post series here: Part 1, Part 2 and Part 3.
-It's an illustration of my original 5-step methodology for writing personal statements.
+This post series is an illustration of my original 5-step methodology for writing compelling LL.M. personal statements.
 The core of this methodology is identifying and focusing on formative life experiences to craft a compelling LL.M. application.
-In this blog post, I’d like to talk more about my decision-making process and how I ended up using some stories and not the others.
-I will also discuss what sources, besides my immediate professional and personal background, influenced my writing, such as the use of quotes and metaphors.
-For guidelines on how to navigate choosing experiences and stories for your essays, check out this post.
+In this post, I talk more about my decision-making process behind the LL.M. personal statement that brought me admission to Harvard and how I ended up using some stories and not the others.

-The use of quotes
+Harvard LL.M.
+Personal Statement: The use of quotes

 ‘A way to live a such life of values is to provide leadership, not advice’.